One eye on midterms, Dems ease up on approach to virus

 “We are telling parents what to do,” said one of the trio, centrist Democratic state Sen. Joe Morrissey.
 “And as a legislator, I just don’t believe that I have the audacity to tell them what they can do and cannot do.”

-Warnock’s ad stood in stark contrast to a photo from Democratic gubernatorial hopeful Stacey Abrams days earlier, which featured the candidate mask-less in front of a room of school-children with their faces covered.
+Warnock’s ad stood in stark contrast to a photo from Democratic gubernatorial hopeful Stacey Abrams days earlier, which featured the candidate mask-less in front of a room of schoolchildren with their faces covered.
 Abrams’ campaign insisted she had followed safety protocols, but later deleted the photo amid near-universal backlash.

 Associated Press Writer Sarah Rankin in Richmond contributed.